-Bankruptcy is a solution not the problem.
+Bankruptcy in Ontario is a solution–not the problem.
 Choosing bankruptcy as the best solution to your financial problems is not easy, but it lets you start again and relieve the pressure of severe debt.

 When you weigh the affects of your debt on your daily life: your job performance, your family and personal relationships, bankruptcy can be the most realistic option to regain control of your life.
 If you choose not to take action, things will only get worse.